shinolab/autd3-doc/src/en/Users_Manual/API/controller.md

 # Controller

-This section introduces the APIs available in the `Controller` class.
+This section introduces the APIs available in the `Controller`.

 [[_TOC_]]